London Oriana Choir is one of Britain’s leading choral groups and one of the most exciting and versatile in London.

 and the Royal Albert Hall, with broadcasts on BBC Radio 3, BBC Radio 4 and Classic FM.

 The choir’s repertoire is broad-ranging, from early music, through the great choral works by Verdi, Brahms, Mozart, Handel and Bach to contemporary commissions.
 A cappella music is sung in many languages and in all styles from early Renaissance to the present day, from secular to sacred, classical to jazz and including popular and folk music from around the world.
 The choir is often accompanied by professional orchestras and has performed with the Royal Philharmonic Orchestra, BBC Concert Orchestra, Brandenburg Sinfonia and the London Mozart Players.
 The choir has also worked with some of the world’s leading artists including Sir Thomas Allen, Beth Nielsen Chapman, Robert Plant, and Barbra Streisand.
 In July 2015, the choir performed in the world première of Pete Townshend’s ‘Classic Quadrophenia’ with the Royal Philharmonic Orchestra and Alfie Boe at the Royal Albert Hall to critical acclaim, as well as recording the piece for release on Deutsche Grammophon.

 In April 2016, the choir launched five15, a five year programme (extended to six due to the pandemic) to promote women composers through commissioning fifteen new works, concert programming, workshops, recordings and other activities.
-The five composers-in-residence were Cheryl Frances-Hoad was the first composer in residence, Rebecca Dale the second, and Jessica Curry our third.
-Anna Disley-Simpson was appointed our fourth in June 2019, as winner of the five15 Young Composers Competition.
-In September 2020, Hannah Kendall was announced as the fifth and final five15 composer.
+The five composers-in-residence were Cheryl Frances-Hoad, Rebecca Dale, Jessica Curry, Anna Disley-Simpson (winner of the five15 Young Composers Competition) and Hannah Kendall.